reboottime/Agentic-AI/claude-code/README.md

   - Micro managing mentality: (5~10x)
     - Do not micromanage 1000 developers, inspire and challenge them.
     - example:
-  - think big: (1000x productivity improvement), looking things from heaven
+  - think big: (1000x productivity improvement), looking things from sky
     - Instead, command it building software from the real user's perspective
      example: Act like a typical user of this application, then create different ways of sorting , filtering, and displaying the expenses that are incredibly powerful and useful
   - why think big instead of micro managing: You are the bottle neck in the code domain, given the current AI capability.
 You should act as an innovator, entrepreneur, and take fully advantage of the AI labor